ably/engineering/README.md

 ## Overview

-This repository is being incubated by the SDK Team at Ably as our new, open home for communicating our ways of working here.
+This repository is being incubated by the SDK Team at Ably as our new, open home for communicating our ways of working.

 It deployes automatically, from the `main` branch, via [GitHub Pages](https://pages.github.com/)